What your spreadsheet was trying to be.

 when you're not in the conversation.

-Every item in your catalog carries a status — visible to anyone who views it.
+Every item in your catalog carries a visible status.
 No ambiguity about what's available and what isn't.

 Not for sale or trade.
 Displaying only.